-In this post in this series on weed control, I cover not just how weeds survive, but how weeds thrive in the battleground of our gardens.
+In this post in this series on weed control, I cover not just how weeds grow, but how they survive and thrive in the battleground of our gardens.

 Ultimately, I’ll look in detail at some of the ways we can prevent weeds from causing us problems and at how we can deal with problem weeds when they do get through our defences.